Time/Power Management Workshop

 How commitments are honored

-During the workshop, participants work on their own real workload.
+During the workshop, individuals work on their own real workload.
 The operating model is applied immediately to ongoing work, decisions, and commitments.

 Workshop Details